Participate in meetings

 Core ideas you must understand for this topic

-• Customer needs analysis: using questioning techniques (open, closed, probing) to identify requirements and tailor solutions.
+• Customer needs identification: using questioning techniques (open, closed, probing) and active listening.

 Learning Objectives